Carlo La Vecchia: Scientific merits

 La Vecchia's specific fields of research are Cancer epidemiology (case-control studies on cancers of the breast, female genital tract, digestive sites, urinary organs, lymphoreticular malignancies, etc.); epidemiological studies on the risk related to diet, tobacco, oral contraceptive use and occupational or environmental exposure to toxic substances; coordination of clinical trials; analysis of temporal trends and of geographical distribution of mortality from cancer, cardiovascular diseases, perinatal and other selected conditions.

-He is very much interested in international collaboration why he was and still is member of the several international research consortia, e.g. the INHANCE – Head and neck cancer consortium (since 2004).
+He is a member of several international research consortia, including the INHANCE (International Head and Neck Cancer Epidemiology) consortium, which he joined in 2004.

 La Vecchia is a member of many advisory and/or research committees, both nationally and internationally, e.g. Member of the UICC - American Cancer Society Fellowship Committee (1991–95); Member of the "Steering Committee" of the international cooperative network of case-control of the SEARCH Programme of the International Agency for Research on Cancer, IARC/WHO (1989–1991); Member of the executive committee of the European Society for Human Reproduction (ESHRE) (1991–95); Member of the Steering Committee, Collaborative Group on Hormonal Factors and Breast Cancer, and Chief, Steering Committee, Collaborative Group of Hormonal Factors and Cervical Cancers, both Oxford and IARC;

 He was a Member of the Ethical Committee, Centro di Riferimento Oncologico, Aviano PN, Italy (1998–2000); Member of the Scientific Committee, Air Quality Project, Fondazione Lombardia Ambiente, Regione Lombardia (1998–2000) and Member of the CPMP Ad hoc Expert Group on Oral Contraceptives and Cardiovascular Risks, EMEA, London, 1998–2001.
 Carlo is a founding member of the International Academy of Oral Oncology.